 A symposium on histories of use and tacit skills

-histories of use, tacit skills, re-enactment, reworking, reconstruction, restoration of behaviourView tags for the article
+histories of use, re-enactment, reconstruction, restoration of behaviour, reworking, tacit skills

 The Science Museum Research Centre Inaugural Conference in April 2016 provided the opportunity not only to celebrate mature programmes of research, but also to highlight areas that seem to us to be growth points for future activity.
 The histories of tacit skills and knowledge that were entailed in the use of objects from our collections during their ‘working lives’ is one such topic.
 The conference provided a first opportunity to ‘go public’ with some conversations between the participants that have been underway for the last few years.
 In these enthusiastic encounters, the potential of re-enactment, reconstruction, replication, restoration of behaviour and object-guided oral history to enrich understanding of practice and objects has become clear.